FOR CENTRE COORDINATORS

 Frequently Asked Questions

-The IVMO’s are operated through Centre Coordinators (CCs) who take responsibility for participants who register with them
+The IVMO’s are operated through Centre Coordinators (CCs) who take responsibility for participants who register with them or who are allocated to them.
+Any responsible adult can apply to become a CC.

 Yes.
 Registration fee is $20 or equivalent.

 If you are interested, please register here with your basic information.
-You will then receive an email from IAVM to guide you
+You will then receive an email from IAVM to guide you to the next steps and information about the payment options.

 No. Centre Coordinators can decide the time based on their time zones and the availability of the participants.